VonHeikemen/devlog/content/tools/configuring-neovim-using-lua.md

 ## Keybindings

-So we don't need vimscript for this.
+No, we don't need vimscript for this.
 We can do it in lua.

-For this we can use `vim.keymap.set`.
+We can create our keybindings using `vim.keymap.set`.
 This functions takes 4 arguments.

 * Mode.
 But not the name of the mode, we need the abbreviation.
 You can find a list of valid options [here](https://github.com/nanotee/nvim-lua-guide#defining-mappings).
 * Key we want to bind.